brunoopetri/chuteiraco/README.md

 * A user can register as a player.

-* A player can participate in a match.
+* A player from the group can join a match.

 * A match can be scheduled at a location.